 The Sheep Heid Inn

 A country pub in the city!
 A bit further out, but worth the trip.
-For a taste of traditional Scottish cuisine, head to The Sheep Heid Inn in Holyrood Park, one of the oldest pubs in Scotland.
-Try their delicious pub fare and perhaps even a round of Skittles, a classic Scottish pub game.
+For a taste of traditional Scottish cuisine in a historic setting, try one of the oldest pubs in Scotland – The Sheep Heid Inn in Holyrood Park.
+Delicious pub fare is on offer and perhaps even a round of Skittles, a classic Scottish pub game.

 The Gardener’s Cottage

 The Gardener’s Cottage, a restaurant known for its farm-to-table philosophy.
-Enjoy dishes made from locally sourced, seasonal ingredients in a charming cottage setting.
+Dishes are made from locally sourced, seasonal ingredients and served in a cottage setting.

-For a taste of Scottish cuisine, head to The Witchery by the Castle, an atmospheric restaurant housed in a historic building.
-Try their renowned haggis, neeps, and tatties – a quintessential Scottish dish.
+For traditional Scottish food, head to The Witchery by the Castle.
+It’s a good quality restaurant which is housed in a historic building.
+Try their renowned haggis, neeps, and tatties – the quintessential Scottish dish.

 Day 2: A Walking Tour of Edinburgh’s Neighbourhoods: Dean Village, Stockbridge, & Leith

 Get your walking shoes on for day 2 of our 3 day Edinburgh itinerary.
-You will explore some of the City’s most popular neighbourhoods starting in Dean Village and exploring Stockbridge before culminating in the vibrant Leith district.
-Plan to be out for the entire day, finishing with dinner in Leith which has become a culinary destination in its own right.
+You will explore some of the City’s most popular neighbourhoods starting in Dean Village and exploring Stockbridge before finishing in Leith for dinner, which has become a trendy culinary destination in recent years.

 Dean Village